Ohkthx/COSC4353/Assignment 5/Q&A.md

 ## Personal Group Contributions

 Ryan Ball - Converted the old GET pricing endpoint into a POST pricing that received `gallons` and `state` to calculate the margin, price per gallon, and total amount.
 Update HTML for quote creation.

+Suryansh Sharma - Fixed some css with quote pricing button, and some css issues with the "city" label being beside the input box rather than above.